Birbal: Historic role versus folklore

-In the folk tales, he is always portrayed as a pious Hindu, being elder than Akbar, and being morally strict in the midst of opposing Muslim courtiers, who are shown plotting against him; his success was only because of his skill and he convinces the Emperor to favour Hinduism over Islam.
-He is thus depicted as acquiring religious, political and personal influence over Akbar, using his intelligence and sharp tongue and never resorting to violence.
+In the folk tales, he is always portrayed as a pious Hindu, being younger than Akbar, and being morally strict in the midst of opposing Muslim courtiers, who are shown plotting against him; his success was only because of his skill and his intelligence.
+He is thus depicted as acquiring personal influence over Akbar, using his intelligence and sharp tongue and never resorting to violence.
 However, historically he never played such a role.

 Badayuni mistrusted him but did mention that he was "having a considerable amount of capacity and genius".
 The Braj language poet, Rai Hol, praised Akbar and his nine jewels, having a special emphasis on Birbal for his generosity.
 Abul Fazl respected him by emphasising on his spiritual excellence and position as a confidant of the Emperor rather than on his wit or poetry.

-Modern Hindu scholars assert that he made Akbar make bold decisions and the orthodox Muslims in the court despised him, since he made Akbar renounce Islam.
+Modern Hindu scholars assert that he made Mughal Emperor Akbar make bold decisions and the orthodox Muslims in the court despised him, since he made Akbar renounce Islam.
 But no evidence is present that he influenced Akbar's beliefs.
 Though sources suggest he influenced Akbar's policies to some extent.
 It was Akbar's affection for him, his religious tolerance and social liberalism which was the reason for this and Birbal was not the cause.
 Historically, he was more of a supporter of Akbar's religious policy and his religion, Din-i-Ilahi.
-Ain-i-Akbari mentions an incident involving prostitutes, where Akbar wanted to punish him, contrary to how he is portrayed as a deeply religious man.

 In popular culture

 Akbar and Birbal folk tales are featured in Amar Chitra Katha and Chandamama children's comics and many books are available containing these collections.
 There are various paperback editions, films, textbooks, booklets and plays with his character as the lead.
+Zee Tv produced a series called Akbar And Birbal in 1995.
 The television channel Cartoon Network in India, has two featured animated series based on him, Chota Birbal and Akbar & Birbal.
 Salman Rushdie's novel The Enchantress of Florence has the character of Birbal.
 Akbar Birbal is a 2014 historical comedy show originally broadcast by Big Magic, it was followed by Hazir Jawab Birbal in 2015.
 Akbar Ka Bal Birbal is another historical comedy show about Akbar and Birbal that aired on Star Bharat in 2020.